 The form is an alternative to WebEx Productivity Tools with TelePresence for users that do not have WebEx, but need access to advanced telepresence settings.

-The form does not contain an option to include WebEx in the meeting, but it may be used in combination with Setting up the WebEx Scheduling Mailbox [p.46].
+The form does not contain an option to include WebEx in the meeting, but it may be used in combination with Setting Up the WebEx Scheduling Mailbox, page 54.

 Note that: